Scrambling Taster Day

 Scrambling is that exciting off the beaten track middle ground between hillwalking and climbing and our popular taster day offers a great introduction to this fun and accessible mountain sport.

 Scrambling is a fun and engrossing way to explore the mountains, but heading up steep terrain can feel intimidating for the uninitiated.
 No problem.
-In the expert care of one of our team of mountaineering instructors we’ll give you a package of essential skills while enjoying a day on some of the finest scrambling terrain in the U.K.
+In the expert care of one of our team we’ll give you a package of essential skills while enjoying a day on some of the finest scrambling terrain in the U.K.

 No previous experience is needed and participants just need suitable hill clothing, a small rucksack to carry daily essentials and a pair of suitable boots.
 We’ll sort the rest.